-Cerebral AVMs occur in less than 1% of people.
+Cerebral AVMs are rare.
 Although the condition is present at birth, symptoms may occur at any age.
-Hemorrhages occur most often in people ages 15 - 20, but can also occur later in life.
-Some patients with an AVM also have cerebral aneurysms.
+Ruptures happen most often in people ages 15 to 20.
+It can also occur later in life.
+Some people with an AVM also have brain aneurysms .

 - Ear noise/buzzing (also called pulsatile tinnitus)